-A Thoughtfully Curated Selection of New & Vintage Textiles
+A Thoughtfully Curated Selection of Global Textiles & Soft Goods

 Long Beach, California, USA

-Morrissey Fabric has developed a loyal following for a thoughtfully curated selection of vintage and globally-sourced textiles hand made from natural fibers, on-trend fabrics, authentic African mud cloth and indigo, Asian batik cloth, and Guatemalan textiles.
+Morrissey Fabric has developed a loyal following for a thoughtfully curated selection of vintage and globally-sourced textiles & Soft Goods.
+We carry textiles, bags, and home items made from authentic African mud cloth, vintage indigo, Asian batik cloth, and Guatemalan textiles, and Mexican Otomi fabric.

-You can also purchase from a much larger selection of my vintage textiles at Morrisseyfabric.etsy.com
+You can also purchase from a much larger selection of my textiles and order custom pillows at Morrisseyfabric.etsy.com

 When trends in our lifestyle become machine-oriented, or recently, tech-oriented, it’s human nature to seek out hand crafted items to soften our lifestyle and keep us grounded.
-Textiles such as Vintage kuba cloth, Chinese Batik Indigo, Hmong fabric, and Mexican Saltillo Blankets, and mud cloth, all of which come in an endless variety of patterns, are a welcome compliment to the high-tech lifestyles we lead.
+Unique textiles such as Vintage Chinese Batik Indigo, African indigo, Mexican Otomi embroideries, and mud cloth are a welcome compliment to the high-tech lifestyles we lead.
 We find comfort in the hand-made qualities of these textiles.

 African Mud Cloth & Indigo

-A few words: African Indigos & mud cloth are classic cotton strip cloth fabrics that have been known to many a textile collector for the past century.
+A few words: African Indigos & mud cloth are rustic cotton strip cloth fabrics that have been known to many a textile collector for the past century.
 This hand-crafted fabric comprised of narrow strips of cotton cloth has seen a recent surge in popularity due to the hand-loomed and hand-dyed nature of the fabric.
 In addition, most of these vintage pieces have a lovely rustic appeal.
 African indigo pieces are not really defined as mud cloth, but the two terms have become synonymous as shoppers have interchanged the words.

 Boho Style Fabrics & Accessories

 Boho, short for Bohemian, has become a major lifestyle trend.
 It continues to gain momentum due to the relaxed contrast it provides our busy high tech lives.
 Boho style incorporates the full range of vintage textiles found in my shop.
 Mixing multiple global fabrics gives a room or outfit character and history.
 The nice thing about Boho-style is that anything goes.
 It's all about creating your own unique take on the look.

 Choosing Your Fabric